CharlotteGore/base/README.md

 	// Require base...
 	var base = require('base');

-	// create a base child.
-Add the default 'init' constructor which is
-	// executed automatically when the object is invoked, and another
-	// instance method.
+	// create a child of base, giving us a function with some

-	var MyFactory = base.createChild();
+	// useful methods that allows us to build up a prototype... var MyFactory = base.createChild();

-	MyFactory.addInstanceMethods({
+	// add some instance methods using 'addInstanceMethods' MyFactory.addInstanceMethods({
+			// the default constructor.

-			// arguments passed to MyFactory() are forwarded to init.. init : function( args ){
+			init : function( args ){
 				this.args = args;

-				// return our instance of MyFactory, which will have the
-				// 'spewArgs' method as well
+				this.something = 0;
 				return this;
 			},
 			spewArgs : function(){
 				console.log(this.args);
+				return this;
+			},
+			setSomething : function( arg ){
+				this.something = arg;
+				return this;
 			}
 		});

+	// execute MyFactory to get an object with 'init' and 'spewArgs' methods.
+Init is executed
-	// create an instance of MyFactory with 'Hello world' as the args, executing init automatically var myInstance = MyFactory('Hello world');
+	// immediately and automatically, and is passed any arguments passed to MyFactory var myObject = MyFactory('Hello world');

-	// myInstance.args is now 'Hello world'
-	myInstance.spewArgs() // outputs 'Hello world' to the console
+	myObject.spewArgs() // outputs 'Hello world' to the console

-	var myOtherInstance = MyFactory('Goodbye, cruel world');
+	var myOtherObject = MyFactory('Goodbye, cruel world');
+	myOtherObject
-	myOtherInstance.spewArgs() // outputs 'Goodbye, cruel world' to the console
+		.spewArgs() // outputs 'Goodbye, cruel world' to the console .setSomething(42); // myOtherObject.something === 42

+	myObject.something === 42 // FALSE!
+It === 0.

 Objects created with `base.createChild()` have a number of static methods which are used to build your factory.